A Systematic Literature Review on Explainability for Machine/Deep Learning-based Software Engineering Research

-\textbf{Our Contributions.} To effectively chart the most promising path forward for research on the utilization of XAI techniques in AI4SE, we conducted a \textbf{Systematic Literature Review (SLR)} to bridge this gap, providing valuable insights to the community.
-In this paper, we collected \textbf{63} primary studies published in 26 flagship conferences and journals over the last 12 years (2012-2023).
-We then summarized the research topics tackled by relevant papers, classified various XAI techniques used in diverse SE tasks, and analyzed the evaluation process.
-We anticipate that our findings will be instrumental in guiding future advancements in this rapidly evolving field.
-This study makes the following contributions:
+\textbf{Our Work.} To effectively chart the most promising path forward for research on the explainability for AI4SE, we conducted a \textbf{Systematic Literature Review (SLR)} to bridge this gap, providing valuable insights to the community.
+In this paper, we collected 108 primary studies published in 27 flagship conferences and journals over the last 13 years (2012-2024).
+The detailed process of our SLR can be found in the online appendix\footnote{\url{https://github.com/RISS-Vul/xai4se-paper/blob/master/Appendix.pdf}}.
+We focus on investigating the following \textbf{Research Questions (RQs)}:

 \begin{itemize}[leftmargin=2em] \item \textbf{\emph{RQ$_1$: What types of AI4SE studies have been explored for explainability?}} \\ \textit{\underline{\textbf{Findings:}} (1) Primary studies can be categorized into 23 unique SE tasks across five major activities within software development life cycle; (2) Early studies predominantly concentrated on traditional classification tasks like Bug/Defect Prediction.
 Since 2021, researchers have turned their attention to a greater number of more complex SE tasks; (3) While there has been a recent wealth of work, there are still underrepresented topics in software requirements \& design and software management that should be considered by the SE community, suggesting a potential area of focus for future research in this field.} \item \textbf{\emph{RQ$_2$: How XAI techniques are used to support SE tasks?}} \begin{itemize}[leftmargin=1em] \item[-] \emph{\textbf{RQ$_{2a}$:} What types of XAI techniques are employed to generate explanations?} \item[-] \emph{\textbf{RQ$_{2b}$:} What format of explanation is provided for various SE tasks?} \end{itemize}

 \textit{\underline{\textbf{Findings:}} (1) Existing XAI techniques for SE tasks are mainly developed along five directions, including Out-of-the-Box Toolkit, Interpretable Model, Domain Knowledge, Attention Mechanism, as well as a set of other highly tailored approaches.
 The most popular of the five being Out-of-the-Box Toolkit, contributing $\approx$34\% of our surveyed studies; (2) Key factors guiding the selection encompass Task Fitness, Model Compatibility, and Stakeholder Preference; (3) A number of explanation formats have been explored in our surveyed studies, with the main formats utilized being Numeric, Text, Visualization, Source Code, and Rule.
 They were often tightly associated with a given SE task.}